 Yes, the state has preemption of firearms laws in Illinois.
 The regulation, licensing, possession, registration, and transportation of handguns and ammunition for handguns by concealed handgun licensees are exclusive powers and functions of the State.
 Any ordinance or regulation, or portion thereof that purports to impose regulations or restrictions on licensees or handguns and ammunition for handguns shall be invalid in its application to licensees.

 Individuals who do not possess a valid FOID card or CCL;

 Matters related to the sale, purchase and storage of all firearms.

-Does Illinois have laws regarding carrying a firearm while using alcohol or drugs?
+Does Illinois have laws regarding carrying a concealed firearm while using alcohol or drugs?

 Not while under the influence of alcohol, other drug or drugs, intoxicating compound or combination of compounds, or any combination thereof, under the standards set forth in § 11-501(a) of the Illinois Vehicle Code.

 As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgement, slow your reaction times, or impact your decision-making abilities.
 Any decision you make while carrying a firearm could have life-altering consequences.